Universal structure of measurement-induced information in many-body ground states: MIE in systems

 \subsubsection{Random MERA states}

 Another tractable model for computing MIE are random multi-scale entanglement renormalization (MERA) tensor networks~\cite{vidal2008class,evenbly2009algorithms}.
-Entanglement features of MERAs with either non-unitary Gaussian random tensors or Haar random unitaries and isometries can be computed by mapping them, via a replica trick, to a classical statistical mechanics model~\cite{hayden2016holographic,vasseur2019entanglement,zhou2019emergent,bao2020theory,jian2020measurement,nahum2021measurement}.
+MERA tensor networks can produce the states with logarithmic entanglement.
+Consequently, they are often used to model critical ground states that are described by a CFT~\cite{pfeifer2009entanglement,milsted2018tensor}.
+Entanglement features of MERAs with either non-unitary Gaussian random tensors or Haar random unitaries and isometries can be analytically computed by mapping them, via a replica trick, to a classical statistical mechanics model~\cite{hayden2016holographic,vasseur2019entanglement,zhou2019emergent,bao2020theory,jian2020measurement,nahum2021measurement}.
 In the limit of large bond dimension, $D\rightarrow\infty$, the statistical mechanics model calculations become tractable and reduced to pure geometric quantities that are identical to the Ryu-Takanagi principle for computing entanglement via holographic field theory/gravity duality~\cite{hayden2016holographic}.

 In the stat-mech mapping~\cite{potter2022entanglement}, the entanglement entropy of a boundary region $A$ maps to the free energy in a classical statistical mechanics model of generalized ``spins'' sitting on the vertices of the tensor network, with ferromagnetic interactions of strength $J=\log D$ between spins connected by edges of the network, and boundary ``magnetic'' fields of strength $h=\log D$~\cite{hayden2016holographic,vasseur2019entanglement,jian2020measurement}, which explicitly break the replica permutation symmetry.
 For the simplicity, we describe the two-replica case where the model reduces to an Ising model with two spin configurations $\uparrow, \downarrow$ (for general number, $Q$, of replicas, the resulting model is Potts-like with $Q$ spin-flavors, but the universal features inside the ordered phase of the model at large-$D$ are expected to be independent of $Q$).
 The phase diagram of Ising models on graphs with hyperbolic geometry has been studied both analytically~\cite{wu1996ising} and numerically\cite{breuckmann2020critical}.
 Unlike for Euclidean geometries, where boundary conditions do not effect bulk critical properties, on hyperbolic graphs, the boundary contains an extensive fraction of the total number of sites, and the resulting phase diagram is sensitive to boundary conditions.
 For fixed boundary conditions, with an explicitly symmetry-breaking field at the boundary, there is a single bulk order-to-disorder transition.
 By contrast, for free-boundary conditions, the ``ordered" phase splits into two phases: a low temperature uniformly-ordered phase with a single spontaneously-chosen magnetization, and a moderate temperature phase with a finite fraction of disordered spins.